schemar/blog.schenck.online/content/posts/glitch-resilient-future.md

 ---
 title: Glitch Resilient Future
 slug: glitch-resilient-future
-date_published: 2020-07-26T10:32:06.000Z
+date: 2020-07-26T10:32:06.000Z
+author: Martin
-date_updated: 2020-07-26T10:32:06.000Z
+lastmod: 2020-07-26T10:32:06.000Z
 tags:
 - Images
 - Manipulation
-excerpt: In this post I write about the creation of posters on the topic "resilient future".
+description: In this post I write about the creation of posters on the topic "resilient future".
 For that, I created a glitching algorithm in processing.
 ---

 I always wanted to write code that distorts images.
 I gave it a first shot with [processing](https://processing.org/).